 #4- Ink and Paper

-“Ink and Paper” is one of the biggest songs from Modern English’s 1986 album Stop Start.
+“Ink and Paper” is one of the most popular songs from Modern English’s 1986 album Stop Start.
 Poor reception of the band’s album Start Stop didn’t stop songs like “Ink and Paper” from making an impact in Modern English’s career.
 Members of Modern English teamed up with Tommy Dunbar of the power pop band The Rubinoos to co-write the song’s lyrics.
 The song’s lyrics allude to a long-distance relationship that got to disintegrate through ink and paper, or rather, through writing.

 #3- Someone’s Calling